ivmit/M.E.A.N-Stack-Job-Directory/README.md

 # ng-JobDirectory
-## Job listing Web app Where users can register and search for jobs.
+This is a job listing web app where users can register and search for jobs
+## Technologies Used:
+* MEAN STACK
+* YEOMAN
+* BOOTSTRAP
+* SASS